Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Quantum Decision Problem

-Elements of $\U_E$ are \emph{acts available at $E$}.
-Intuitivelly, an act might be, for example, preparation of a quantum state, its measurement, placing a bet, receiving a payoff, or any other action(s) of interest.
-Availability of an act depends on $E$, e.g. the act of deciding a bet will only be available in events in which that bet has been placed.
+Elements of $\U_E$ are \emph{acts available at $E\in\E$}.
+Intuitively, an act might represent the preparation of a quantum state, its measurement, placing a bet, receiving a payoff, or any other action of interest.
+In EQM, even macroscopic evolutions (of closed systems) are described by unitary operators.
+Availability of an act depends on $E$, e.g. the act of deciding a bet might only be available at events in which that bet has been placed.

-In EQM, even macroscopic actions correspond to quantum evolution operators, so for a closed system it is natural to use unitary operators.
-However, if decoherence is used to define $\M$, we have to consider the system in relation to the environment.
-This requires a different formalism, with density matrices instead of states, and evolution operators that might not be unitary.